Model Serving

 Uploading Model Definition File to Model Type Folder

 To upload the model definition file (model-definition.yml) to the model type folder, you need to create a virtual folder.
 When creating the virtual folder, select the model type instead of the default general type.
-Refer to the section on creating a storage folder in the Data & Folders page for instructions on how to create a folder.
+Refer to the section on creating a storage folder in the Data page for instructions on how to create a folder.

 Model type folder creation

-Model definition file upload
+../_images/model_type_folder_list.png Model definition file upload

-Creating/Modifying Model Service
+Creating/Validating Model Service

 Once the model definition file is uploaded to the virtual folder of the model type, you are ready to create the model service.